Anyone can claim to be a plumber. A licensed plumber is required to know, understand, and implement state, city, and local codes.

-The scary truth is not everyone who claims to be a plumber is a licensed plumber.
-Choosing the right licensed plumber is essential to keeping your family safe when they visit your home.
-It can also help save you money when you have to call a real plumber to come to fix someone else’s mistakes.
-Below are some examples to help you avoid the plumbing pitfalls.
+The scary truth is: not everyone who claims to be a plumber is a licensed plumber.
+Choosing the right licensed plumber is essential to keeping your family safe.
+Below are some examples to help you avoid the most common plumbing pitfalls.

 If you hire a general contractor to make improvements or additions to your home, be sure that they only hire licensed plumbers.
 If you fail to take this necessary step, you could be subjected to legal action if you sell your home in the future and don’t disclose any plumbing work you have had done by an unlicensed plumber.
 If you do the right thing and disclose you hired an unlicensed plumber to make these repairs or home improvements this can decrease the value of your home.